-Indicators:Survey results of employee perceptions regarding collaboration and coordinationDate when mid-management operations committee established Number of courses developed based on upper level interdisciplinary curriculum committee recommendations
+Indicators: Survey results of employee perceptions regarding collaboration and coordination curriculum committee recommendations

+Date when mid-management operations committee established Number of courses developed based on upper level interdisciplinary

 5. Access

 "For the purpose of this objective, access means all citizens have equitable and affordable access to public postsecondary education.
 Achieving this objective will ensure that opportunities are available for students to pursue postsecondary education throughout the province, and that barriers, such as financial or geographic limitations, are minimized."
 (Ministry definition)